 Numerous sites and departments are involved.

-However most of the courses take place on the site of the Bugnon (Dept. of Physiology, Dept of Pharmacology and Toxicology, CHUV) or on the site of Épalinges (CIIL).
+However most of the courses take place on the site of the Bugnon (Dept. of Department of Biomedical Sciences, CHUV) or on the site of Épalinges (CIIL).

 Structure of the study plan

 The Master of Science in Medical Biology is intended for students who take an interest in biological research in the medical field.